-I’m 9 months into my second run at living permanently in Europe having fled a comparatively normal gay life in Chicago.
+I’m nine months into my second attempt at living permanently in Europe, having fled a comparatively normal gay life in Chicago.
 If anything, this second attempt has been even more stressful and unlucky (and ill-planned) than the first, after which I returned to Chicago with only 50 bucks in my pocket after coming to Prague with 12,000 USD—all of it blown within 6 months.

-This time in less than 60 days I was mugged and pickpocketed – all my money, my debit cards, my driver’s license, everything, stolen from me.
-I was in Romania not the Czech Republic at the time and if I hadn’t met some really kind people and if I hadn’t had a very nice digital camera to sell, a Canon Digital Rebel, I would have been on the streets of Cluj-Napoca without support of any kind.
-As it was I had to borrow money from an American friend to even pay my hotel bill.
+This time, in less than 60 days, I was mugged and pickpocketed – all my money, my debit cards, my driver’s license, everything, was stolen from me.
+I was in Romania, not the Czech Republic, at the time, and if I hadn’t met some really kind people and if I hadn’t had a very nice digital camera to sell, a Canon Digital Rebel, I would have been on the streets of Cluj-Napoca without support of any kind.
+As it was, I had to borrow money from an American friend to even pay my hotel bill.

 But anyway I’m getting ahead of myself.

-I continued writing while I was back in the States, but because nothing interesting really happens to me there, the blog was filled with movie and music reviews and some personal crap.
+I continued writing while I was back in the States, but because nothing interesting really happened to me there, the blog was filled with movie and music reviews and some personal crap.
 It wasn’t until I returned to Prague in September 2004, exactly one year to the day when I’d arrived the first time, that the liveliness of the writing and of my life took over the blog again.
-Once again, if you searched for “Prague rent boys,” or any combination thereof, on Google, I was number one.
+Once again, if you searched for “Prague rent boysThe word "boys" doesn't mean little kids.
+Instead, it's a common way to talk about any young man.
+In gay male culture, an early thirty-something...
+More,” or any combination thereof, on Google, I was number one.
 And number two.
 And number three, usually.

-Because of the theft in Romania, however, and the subsequent loss of my Powerbook (I tell everyone I lost it in a bet, but actually it went to an electronics bazaar so I could pay my rent; where it went after that will have to wait for the telling.), and the crushing theft of my external hard drive, which contained 20 years of music along with all my programs, back-ups of my blogs and Web sites, digital photos, prose and poetry, and pretty much everything else I owned that could be stored digitally, I was unable to maintain the second blog, now lost except for three posts salvaged from the Wayback Machine, having neither money to pay for hosting nor any debit card with which to pay for it,
+However, because of the theft in Romania, and the subsequent loss of my Powerbook (I tell everyone I lost it in a bet, but it actually went to an electronics bazaar so I could pay my rent; where it went after that will have to wait for the telling), and the crushing theft of my external hard drive, which contained 20 years of music as well as all my programs, back-ups of my blogs and Web sites, digital photos, prose and poetry, and pretty much everything else I owned, that could be stored digitally, I was unable to maintain the second blog, now lost except for three posts salvaged from the Wayback Machine, having neither money to pay for hosting nor any debit card with which to pay for it,

-I’ve been running for my life ever since, hopping from one apartment to another without fully paying rent, teaching English, taking gay tourists on tours, and yes, even pimping a little — anything to subsist until I finish the fucking first book and hopefully get it published.
-Or until my friends open that fucking bar and hire me.
-Or until I’m deported.
+Since then, I’ve been running for my life, moving from one apartment to another without paying the full rent, teaching English, giving gay tourists tours, and yes, even pimping a little — anything to get by until I finish the fucking first book and hopefully get it published, or until my friends open that fucking bar they’re always talking about and hire me, or until I’m deported.